Jason Ball talks to us about Homophobia and football and how you can help, even if you’re not LGBTQI.

 How can someone who’s never experienced these issues help?

 I think that people who are straight are actually the key to achieving equality for LGBTI people.
-It is up to them to be visible and proactive in being accepting towards people who are different, so that people do feel safe to come out of the closet.
-So that we can send that message to our politicians, who are the ones really holding back progress on things like marriage equality, that we’re ready for this change.
+It is up to them to be visible and proactive in being accepting towards people who are different.
+Then people will feel safe to come out of the closet.